Who is eligible for Community Living York South support services?

-If you are leaving the region ODSP, Passport and Special Services at Home will not be affected, however you must notify them of your move as soon as possible.
-If you are supported in a Ministry funded space – like a day program – you will lose that opportunity and will need to go on the waiting list in the new region.
+If you are leaving the region, ODSP, Passport and Special Services at Home will not be affected, however you must notify their corresponding offices of your move as soon as possible.
+If you are supported in a Ministry funded space, for example a day program, you may lose that opportunity and need to go on the waiting list in the new region.

 I am on a waiting list for housing, but I need help now.
 What should I do?

 If you are in a crisis and are facing homelessness contact the Crisis Support line at 1-855-310-COPE (2673).

 If you are under 18 years of age and on the Community Needs List contact York Support Services Network (1-888-695-0070) and notify them of the change.
 If you are 18 years of age or older, contact DSO (1-855-277-2121) and notify them of the change.